jcfranco/dev-summit-2020-building-your-own-widget/demos/2-custom-class/STEPS.md

 import Portal = require("esri/portal/Portal");
 import PortalItem = require("esri/portal/PortalItem");
 import { declared, property, subclass } from "esri/core/accessorSupport/decorators";
-import { ItemScoreImproverViewModelProperties, Suggestion } from "./interfaces";
+import { ItemScoreViewModelProperties, Suggestion } from "./interfaces";
 ```

 We've now implemented the properties from our API design.
 Properties defined this way can be watched for changes and initialized by a constructor object.